JustasB/LFPsimpy/README.md

 ## If you compiled NEURON+Python

-To install the library, simply type in `pip install LPFsimpy` in your terminal.
+To install the library, simply type in `pip install lfpsimpy` in your terminal.

 # Usage